 However, a mixture of lettuces and/or endives of distinctly different, varieties, commercial types and/or colours may be packed together in a package, provided they are uniform in quality and, for each variety, commercial type and/or colour, in origin.
-However, in case of those mixtures uniformity in size is not required.
+Uniformity in size is not required.